Mattscheibe/ws2812b_rpi/README.md

 # ws2812b_rpi
 A library for driving WS2812b based (aka Neopixel) LED strands connected to a Raspberry Pi.
 Allows for convenient setup of matrix-like displays.
 Uses standard addressing and standard color coding like in image processing.
-For code interchange, this library also exists for standard AVR or for Arduino-like boards.
+For code interchange, this library also exists for standard AVR (https://github.com/Mattscheibe/ws2812b.git) or for Arduino-like boards (https://github.com/Mattscheibe/WS2812b_arduino.git, supports more than one strand).
 - - -
 * This is for a raspberry pi controlling an WS2812B LEDs strand directly from its pin GPIO18.
 * Parts of this strand might be arranged in any kind of matrix shape, with any kind of wiring scheme between these parts.